Assessment

 if any specific learning difficulties, or learning disorders (such as dyslexia), are

-ADHD assessment can be conducted with children aged 5 and above.
-An ADHD assessment involves interviewing parents and teachers, interviewing and observing the child, and completing questionnaires designed to target ADHD symptoms specifically.
-The results of the assessment indicate whether a child is exhibiting symptoms consistent with an ADHD diagnosis, and also give information around what particular areas of difficulty they are experiencing.
+• An ADHD assessment can be conducted with children aged 5 and above.
+An ADHD assessment involves interviewing parents and teachers, observing the child, and completing questionnaires designed to target ADHD traits specifically.
+The results of the assessment indicate whether a child is exhibiting traits consistent with individuals with ADHD, and also give information around what particular areas of need they are experiencing.
 For example, hyperactivity symptoms, impulsivity symptoms and/or inattentive symptoms.

-These assessments involve collecting information from parents and teachers, in addition to interviewing and observing a child, to determine if their behaviour, emotional expression and social skills are within age-appropriate limits, or whether they are outside of that typical of other children their age.
+• Mental Health and Adaptive Functioning assessments involve collecting information from parents and teachers, in addition to interviewing and observing a child, to determine if their behaviour, emotional expression, and social skills are as expected for their age.
+These assessments give us important information about how the child is functioning at home and school, and helps us tailor recommendations to support them.

-The assessment can identify difficulties such as anxiety, defiance or inattention.
+• These assessments can identify difficulties such as anxiety, defiance or mood difficulties..